EyasuTeshome/shifttracker/job-search/JSR-meet-your-learning-partner-and-set-working-agreements.md

 In this activity, you will meet with your partner to connect with each other and establish working agreements for interview practice during the week.

+*We recommend looking for a partner in your Morning session group but you can contact anybody else from your cohort.*

 The interview practice in this module consists of 2 hours sesions in which you will complete structured exercises that target different kind of interviews, and you will give each other feedback on your performance using a checklist.

 ### Begin with an icebreaker